Billify-VOF/billify-prototype/docs/development/decisions/domain_vs_django_models.md

   - External API communications (Yuki, Ponto)
   - File systems
   - Email services
-- Example: How we store an invoice in PostgreSQL is an infrastructure concern
+- Example: how we store an invoice in PostgreSQL is an infrastructure concern

 ## Understanding persistence

 We separate our models into two distinct responsibilities:

-1. Domain Model: Handles business rules (like calculating invoice urgency)
+1. Domain model: handles business rules (like calculating invoice urgency)
-2. Django Model: Handles persistence (database operations)
+2. Django model: handles persistence (database operations)

 Key differences:
 - Domain model focuses on behavior and business rules